chzhao127/Mars-Rover-Group2/README.md

 This is our final PID value.
 By proper PID tuning, the errors between the actual path and designed path as well as the waypoints were minimized.
 And by modifying the values of P, I and D for many times, and running on the site for many times, we gradually reduced the error value.

+## &bull; Conclusion

+In conclusion, it took our team about 16 minutes and 40 seconds for our Mars Rover to complete the route we planned, and by constantly adjusting the values of P,I and D, the error was reduced.
+At the same time, we also measured the temperature, air pressure and altitude at that time for comparison, so as to make our experiment more perfect.